Ceachi/Self-Driving-Car-Finding-Lane-Lines/writeup_template.md

 # **Finding Lane Lines on the Road**

+## Writeup Template

+### You can use this file as a template for your writeup if you want to submit it as a markdown file.
+But feel free to use some other method and submit a pdf if you prefer.

+---

 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following: